roboconf/roboconf.github.io/en/developer-guide/web-site-organization.md

 ## i18n

-Internationalization is handled through two means:
+Internationalization is handled through two means.

-Menus names are translated in the **_config.yml** file.
+Menus names are translated in a YML file (under **data**).

 	locales:
 	  en: